Meatball Stew (With Ground Chicken, 30 Minutes)

 veggies sauteed in skillet

-Sauté chopped veggies in a skillet for a few minutes.
+Sauté chopped veggies in a skillet.

 vegetables and broth simmering in covered skillet